-For the period ended March 31, 2022, no funding was received under this program.
+For the period ended June 30, 2022, no funding was received under this program due to the termination of the program.
 On April 17, 2020, the Government of Canada announced \$250 million in funding for the IAP program to assist Canadian small and medium-sized enterprises.
 As a result of qualifying for the subsidy, the Company recognized \$117,213 as a reduction of salaries and benefits, of which \$56,760 was received in the period ended March 31, 2021.

 Due to the COVID-19 pandemic, the Government of Canada enacted the Canada Emergency Wage Subsidy to cover a portion of employee wages for Canadian companies that experienced a decline in revenue during the pandemic.
 This program ended at the end of October 2021.
-As a result the Company received Nil (2021 - \$37,934) subsidy during the period ended March 31, 2022.
+As a result the Company received Nil (2021 - \$37,934) subsidy during the period ended June 30, 2022.